Transmitters (2024-present)

 Onlookers (2021-2023)

 The Onlookers series employs portraiture to interrogate anxieties, hopes, and uncertainties around the acceleration of technological progress and its future implications.
-These works were initiated by creating a dataset of hundreds of images of my entire body of work as an artist, as well as examples of influences and ephemera surrounding my creative practice.
+These works were initiated by creating a dataset of hundreds of images of my entire body of work as an artist, as well as ephemera surrounding my creative practice.
 This dataset was then fed into a machine learning program designed to generate new images consistent with those provided.
 When used with a massive set of similar source images, such programs can produce convincing artificial images of subjects such as cats or sneakers.
-However, my unorthodox approach of providing a smaller scale dataset of personally linked but inconsistent sources, meant to illustrate the arc of an ongoing creative practice, produced highly unusual and irregular interpretations of my work that were at once confounding and strangely familiar.
+However, my unorthodox approach of providing a smaller, more idiosyncratic set of personally linked images, meant to illustrate the arc of an ongoing creative practice, produced highly unusual and irregular interpretations of my work that were at once confounding and strangely familiar.
 I then took these murky, low-resolution images as a starting point and reimagined them as portrait paintings.
 The re-introduction of human touch, scrutiny, and materiality have led to a body of paintings that I regard as both a form of uncanny self-portraiture as well as a collaboration (albeit one with a non-human entity).
 For me, these portraits often read as figures in the distance; presences obscured by layers of misunderstanding but seeking a human connection that remains beyond grasp.
 Are they entirely new digital life forms?
 Future human avatars whose bodies have been left behind?
 Apparitions warning of a dehumanized future?
 Or are they simply the confused remnants of an intentional misuse of an emerging technology?
 These and other questions continue to accumulate as each new portrait takes shape.

 Interpolators (2018-2020)